peppe-p/peppe-p/README.md

 <h3 align="left">Hey 👋 What's up?</h3>

-<p align="left">Im Giuseppe and Im a Software Dev. <br>I'm a passionate programmer.
-When I'm not coding, I enjoy learning<br>about wolves and their natural habitats. 🐺💻</p>
+<p align="left">Im Giuseppe and Im a Software Dev.<br>Im a passionate programmer.
+When Im not coding, I enjoy learning<br>about wolves and their natural habitats. 🐺💻</p>

 ###